oracle/python-oracledb/doc/src/api_manual/cursor.rst

     sizes.
 In particular, if the type is not explicitly specified, the value *None* is assumed to be a string of length 1 so any values that are later bound as numbers or dates will raise a TypeError exception.

+    .. versionchanged:: 3.3.0

+        Added support for passing data frames in the ``parameters`` parameter.

 .. method:: Cursor.fetchall()